jortsmoder/wikiofdark.art/docs/index.md

 #### Stop and Go method

-Some people have considered stopping estrogen temporarily, then restarting is, as a method to try to "reduce estrogen sensitivity".
+Some people have considered stopping estrogen temporarily, then restarting is, as a method to try to "recalibrate estrogen sensitivity".

 This person tried it and it seemed to work for them: